Brand roundel

 “If I asked you to picture the consumer luxury market, you might imagine jewels, sports cars, watches, premium drinks, high-end shoes and apparel, and so on.
 A combination of high quality, glamour, celebrity, and attitude.
 With a few exceptions, it’s been an industry not traditionally associated with concerns about environmental impacts, human rights, and wellness, even while those trends have been sweeping through the mainstream consumer products sector.” – Andrew Winston, Harvard Business Review

-The Fashion Transparency Index 2021 stated that brands in the fashion industry gained a transparency score of an appalling 23% covering their sustainable practices, including carbon emissions, textile waste and fair pay for workers.
+In recent years, increasing scrutiny from consumers and industry observers has highlighted the need for greater openness.
+The Fashion Transparency Index 2021 reported that brands in the fashion sector achieved an average transparency score of just 23%, covering areas such as carbon emissions, textile waste and fair pay for workers.

-Our mission here at CRANBOURN® is to help our customers buy luxury fragrance and wellbeing products more sustainably, giving them freedom of choice and the ability to be a conscious consumers.
-We are guided by our firm belief that companies have a moral duty to encourage positive social and environmental change – with absolutely no greenwashing in sight.
+Our mission at CRANBOURN® is to help customers choose luxury fragrance and wellbeing products more consciously, offering the freedom to enjoy beautifully crafted products while supporting more responsible production.
+We are guided by our firm belief that businesses should play a positive role in driving social and environmental progress.

-We value transparency and want our policies to consistently be more than just label-deep.
-Our products carry certifications with Leaping Bunny, The Vegetarian Society and the FSC, and we are part of the B Corp movement.
-CRANBOURN® products undergo regular independent assessments and audits, ensuring they meet the highest standards of social and environmental performance, transparency, and accountability.
+Transparency sits at the heart of this approach.
+Our products carry certifications including Leaping Bunny, The Vegetarian Society and the FSC, and we are part of the B Corp movement.
+CRANBOURN® products are subject to independent assessments and audits, helping ensure they meet rigorous standards of social and environmental performance, transparency and accountability.

 Give Feedback